sansarip/peanuts/README.md

 ### Options

-`defnc` accepts an optional options map as a the second argument.
+Both `fnc` and `defnc` accept an optional options map as a second argument.

 #### Exempting Args